doodledood/dspy/docs/docs/tutorials/apex_optimizer.md

    (>= `success_threshold`).
 2. **Root cause analysis** – issue one LLM call per failure (and matching successes) using full traces and prompts; responses must be structured JSON.
-3. **Hypothesis generation** – single synthesis call that receives all analyses + current prompts and returns up to `num_hypotheses` comprehensive proposals.
+3. **Hypothesis generation** – single synthesis call that receives all analyses, summaries of prior hypotheses (if enabled), and current prompts, then returns up to `num_hypotheses` comprehensive proposals.【F:dspy/teleprompt/apex/apex.py†L170-L199】
-4. **Calibration testing** – evaluate baseline plus all hypotheses on the full calibration set, repeating each example `num_eval_runs` times and taking the median.
+4. **Calibration testing** – evaluate baseline plus all hypotheses on the full calibration set, repeating each example `num_eval_runs` times and taking the median.【F:dspy/teleprompt/apex/apex.py†L95-L118】
-5. **Selection** – choose the candidate with the highest mean calibration score (ties broken randomly).
-Only adopt the candidate if it strictly beats the baseline.
+5. **Selection** – either sample from the Pareto frontier of per-example scores or pick the best average score, depending on `candidate_selection`.
+Adoption still requires a strict improvement over the current baseline.【F:dspy/teleprompt/apex/apex.py†L119-L176】
 6. **Convergence** – stop after `convergence_patience` non-improving iterations or when `max_iterations` is reached.
 Results are monotonic because APEX never accepts a regression.